Vrilya/Hylian-Grimoire/README.md

 - `[threechoice]`

 The editor syntax is intended to be readable while preserving the original encoded data as closely as possible.

-## Glyph Profiles

-The Glyph Manager lets you customize how individual glyph bytes appear while editing and previewing messages.

-Glyph profiles can change:

-- the editor display character
-- the preview glyph image
-- the preview glyph width

-The byte value itself does not change just because the display character changes.
-This is useful for translation work where a project may want to display an original glyph byte as a language-specific character.
-For example, a profile can make byte `0x92` appear as `å` in the editor while still saving byte `0x92` to the message data.

-Glyph profiles are stored outside the bundled files and can be reset per character.

-When saving or exporting, Hylian Grimoire rejects text characters that cannot be encoded by the active glyph profile.
-For example, typing `å` without a profile that maps `å` to a valid glyph byte will stop the save and report the affected message ID.
-This prevents unknown Unicode or Latin-1 characters from silently being written as invalid game bytes.

 ## Build